jessndensmore/webtools/README.md

 *Updating the color scheme to match the rest of my site.
 *Adding my header and footer.
 *Adding my stylesheets and favicon.
+I feel that using the template made the coding of the page much better and easier.